ccjmne/blog/content/thoughts/failing-to-follow-through.md

-the time has passed and the resources were spent in accordance: [in our book](https://en.wikipedia.org/wiki/Effort_justification), it's a done task; but to the keen mind, it's one more shipwreck elevated to the status of cultural landmark, a new hurdle toughening the sale regarding possibly addressing the original issue "once more".
+the time has passed and the resources were spent in accordance: [in our book](https://en.wikipedia.org/wiki/Effort_justification), it's a done task; but to the keen mind, it's one more shipwreck elevated to the status of cultural landmark, a new hurdle toughening the sell regarding possibly addressing the original issue "once more".

 Suppose that we had a problem...
 Now the problem has its own meta problem.